qchenevier/MBA_memoire/doc/reaction_organization.md

 - Search is matching different parties together so they can trade
 - Delivery is transmitting or communicating information and information goods

+The PSD framework helps to identify and separate core revenue-generating transactions from supporting, non-core activities, distinctions that often become blurred after long periods of stability [@Gimpel2012].
+CIME firms profit by reducing inefficiencies in production, search, and/or delivery.
+Disruptive innovations offer greater efficiency in these roles [@Gimpel2012].

-Combining thos 2 frameworks, it seems that:
+Combining those 2 frameworks, it seems that:

 - Search is the activity of Brokers.
 - Production is the activity of Creators.